stewartsmith/drizzle/docs/drizzleprotocol.rst

   Maximum simultaneous connections

 **drizzle-protocol.admin-ip-addresses** arg
-  A comma seprated list of IP addresses for admin tools to connect from
+  A comma separated list of IP addresses for admin tools to connect from